rammadhav929/WhatsApp-AI-Assistant/README.md

 -	Managed token-based authentication, API limits, and free-tier constraints in a live environment
 -	Tech Stack: Django, Meta WhatsApp Cloud API, Gemini API, REST APIs, Webhooks, Render, Git

-# Why Is a Proxy Needed?
+# Why Is Proxy Needed?
 Because your Django app is not designed to face the internet directly.

 **→** Django’s development server (runserver) and even gunicorn: